 I hope this exercise in separating the facts from fiction was of value to you, and also restored your belief that many other options are available to you – and, the coolest part is they will continue to get better as the research and technology propels us forward to new frontiers in medicine.

-If you would like to learn more about stem cell therapy and see if you are a good candidate for treatment:
+If you would like to learn more about Cellular Treatment and see if you are a good candidate for treatment:

 Option #1: Be on the lookout for live webinars that we do.

-Option #2: Contact my amazing team of Regenerative Medicine experts at 520-777-9385 or email@example.com to discuss the specifics of your case.
+Option #2: Contact my amazing team of Integrative Orthopedics experts at 520-777-9385 or email@example.com to discuss the specifics of your case.

 Keep pushing for the summit of your best health, and choose the treatment you desire to get the outcome you want!